 - future economic conditions,

 - environmental regulations,

 - changes in the composition of our business,

 - weather,

 - timing of equipment purchases and

 - capital needs related to other business opportunities.

 FINANCING

 Cash from financing activities includes items such as:

-- issuances and payments of debt, - · borrowings and payments on our revolving line of credit, - proceeds from option exercises and - payments for cash dividends and repurchasing stock.
+- issuances and payments of debt, - borrowings and payments on our revolving line of credit and - payments for cash dividends and repurchasing stock.

 Consolidated net cash from financing activities was: